-

 Please describe the potential prospectus liabilities in your market.

-The main liabilities relevant for the Swedish markets are found in the EU Prospectus Regulation, under which liability may arise due to incorrect or incomplete prospectuses.
-If a flawed prospectus results in an investor suffering financial losses, liability under the EU Prospectus Regulation is intended to have a reparative function and enable the investor to be compensated.
+The main liabilities relevant in the Swedish markets are found in the EU Prospectus Regulation, under which liability may arise from incorrect or incomplete prospectuses.
+If a flawed prospectus results in an investor suffering financial loss, liability under the EU Prospectus Regulation is intended to have a reparative function and enables the investor to be compensated.

-If the SFSA considers a prospectus to be published in violation of the EU Prospectus Regulation, the SFSA may temporarily prohibit a planned or initiated public offer.
+If the SFSA considers that a prospectus is in violation of the EU Prospectus Regulation, it may temporarily prohibit a planned or initiated public offer.
 This prohibition may also be applied if an offer is made to the public without a prospectus first being approved by the SFSA.
 The SFSA may also intervene against an issuer if the prospectus omits material information or contains misleading information.
-In such case, the SFSA may penalize the issuer with administrative sanction fees.
+In such a case, the SFSA may penalize the issuer with administrative sanction fees.

-The prospectus liability in Sweden is therefore divided into both civil liability, where an investor is to be compensated for financial loss with the liability being placed on board members, CEOs and other responsible persons under the Swedish Companies Act, and liability stemming from administrative sanctions from the authorities.
+Prospectus liability in Sweden therefore includes both civil liability (where an investor is compensated for financial loss, with liability placed on board members, CEOs and other responsible persons under the Swedish Companies Act) and liability stemming from administrative sanctions from the authorities.

 -